paysuper/paysuper-docs/content/docs/payouts.md

 {{< figure src="/images/royalty-report.png">}}

 Once in 7 days, you will be notified in the Dashboard and by email about a new Royalty report.

 If you confirm this report for 5 days you can proceed with the payout process on the [Payouts](https://dashboard.pay.super.com/payouts) page.
 In another case, in 5 days your Royalty report will be automatically confirmed.

-But if you reject the Royalty report then PaySuper will process the disputed report within 5 days and resend for your confirmation.
+If you reject the Royalty report then PaySuper will process the disputed report within 5 days and resend for your confirmation.

-## Schedule the payouts

-By default, every quarter, you will get an automatically formed payout invoice based on one or more royalty reports to close a quarter taxation period.

-Faster payouts means faster growth.
-If it's crucial for your business to recoup the funds you’ve invested as quickly as possible you can turn off automatic payouts and manually send funds to your bank account.
-Moreover, you can set your schedule on the [Payout settings](ССЫЛКА) page.
-It's always possible to reset to default Payout schedule.

 ## Minimum payout amount